Wondering how to cut your dog’s black nails?

 Problem solved: a new solution

-Fast forward a few years to a new discovery: Dr. Julie Buzby’s Nail Trimming Without Fear online training.
-The more I learned about it, the more confident I became that I’d found a solution that Chloe and I could master together.
-Taking the training and learning to how to find the quick on dark nails—while making the experience positive for Chloe—was definitely worth trying!
+Fast forward a few years to a new discovery: Dr. Julie Buzby’s Nail Trimming Without Fear e-guide (step-by-step dog nail trimming instruction shared through instant access videos, diagrams, and downloadable reference guides.)
+The more I learned about this comprehensive solution, the more confident I became that I’d found something that Chloe and I could master together.
+Learning how to find the quick on dark nails, how I could position her for a more comfortable nail trim, and making the experience positive for Chloe—it was definitely worth trying!

-If you’re ready for happier nail trims for your dog (including step-by-step instructions on how to find the quick on black nails), use the code HAPPYNAILS to save 15% on Dr. Buzby’s nail trimming course.
-This special offer is for my readers.
+If you’re ready to learn exactly how to trim your dog’s nails (including step-by-step instruction on how to find the quick on black nails) from start to finish, use the code HAPPY to save $60 on Dr. Buzby’s nail trimming course.
+While the e-guide is regularly $99, Dr. Buzby has graciously offered it to my readers for the special price of $39.

-Chloe and I watched the nail trimming course together
+Chloe and I watched the dog nail trimming videos together

-I took the nail trimming course on my laptop with Chloe sitting on the couch beside me.
-As I watched the course videos of Dr. Buzby demonstrating exactly how to cut black dog nails, I had an ah-ha moment.
+Once I’d signed up, I had instant access.
+With Chloe sitting beside me on the couch and my laptop open, I started.
+As I watched the videos of Dr. Buzby demonstrating everything from how to position a dog for comfort to exactly how to cut black dog nails, I had an ah-ha moment.
 This was the next best thing to having an expert right in my living room giving me step-by-step coaching.
-As I watched videos, I became more confident that Chloe and I could do this together.
+As I watched videos and looked at the diagrams and printable materials, I became more confident that Chloe and I could do this together.

-After sailing through the online training, I’m happy to say that I am an empowered pet parent who has learned how to cut black dog nails and make it a positive, happy experience for Chloe too.
+After sailing through the e-guide, I’m happy to say that I am an empowered pet parent who has learned how to cut black dog nails and make it a positive, happy experience for Chloe too.

 Three paws and a TA-DA!
 Celebrating successes

-After taking the course, I had a clear picture of exactly how to cut black dog nails from start to finish including:
+After taking the course, I had a clear picture of exactly how to cut dog nails (including dreaded black dog nails) from start to finish including:

 - how to set Chloe up for a happy, fear-free experience